-COMS 5370 Health Communication and the Family.
+COMS 5370.
+Health Communication

 A study of a variety of health communication topics that relate to and influence the family and other relationships.
-Perspective and theories in public health, adolescent alcohol and drug abuse, parent/child-physician communication, telemedicine, and rural health concerns.
+Perspective and theories in public health, adolescent alcohol and drug abuse, parent-child-physician communication, telemedicine, and rural health concerns.

-COMS 5371 Sex & Gender in Communication.
+COMS 5371.
+Sex & Gender in Communication